LottieJ/Undergrad-Project/README.md

 bash scripts/build_GH7
 ```

-The jupyter notebook `notebooks/Random_Select.ipynb` was used to create randmly selected datasets of
+The jupyter notebook [Random Select](https://lottiej.github.io/Undergrad-Project/notebooks/Random_Select.html) was used to create randmly selected datasets of
 GH7 100, 300, 500, 1,000, 3,000, 5,000 and 10,000 sequences.

 Original datasets can be found in `Data/*seqs.fasta`.